2022 Philadelphia Phillies season: National League Division Series

 The Phillies returned home for Game 3 of the National League Division Series.
-It was the first postseason series held at Citizens Bank Park since Game 5 of the National League Division Series in 2011.
+It was the first postseason game held at Citizens Bank Park since Game 5 of the National League Division Series in 2011.
 The Phillies sent Aaron Nola to the mound and he was dominant pitching six innings without giving up an earned run.
 Offensively, the Phillies were quiet until the third inning when Brandon Marsh, who got to first base on a walk, advanced to third base on a throwing error by Brave's pitcher Spencer Strider.
 After a nine pitch at-bat, Bryson Stott delivered for the Phillies hitting a double to score Marsh.
-The Braves then intentionally walked Kyle Schwarber to face the struggling Rhys Hoskins, who was at the time hitless in the postseason.
-However, Hoskins made the Braves pay and crushed a fastball for a homerun into the left field seats.
-In a signature moment, Hoskins threw his hands in the air and then spiked his bat into the ground.
-J.T.
-Realmuto hit a single, which chased Strider from the game.
+The Braves then intentionally walked a struggling Kyle Schwarber to face the equally struggling Rhys Hoskins, who was at the time 1 for 19 in the postseason.
+However, Hoskins made the Braves pay and crushed a first pitch fastball for a 3-run home run into the left field seats.
+In a signature moment, Hoskins threw his hands in the air and then spiked his bat into the ground in celebration.
+J. T. Realmuto hit a single, which chased Strider from the game.
 With Realmuto on first, the Braves brought in left handed pitcher Dylan Lee to face Bryce Harper.
-The first pitch Harper saw was crushed to right center field to give the Phillies a 6–0 lead.
+The first pitch Harper saw was crushed into the stands in right center field to give the Phillies a 6–0 lead.
 The Phillies dominance over the Braves continued in the 7th inning where Harper hit an RBI double and Castellanos hit a two run RBI single to make it a 9–1 Phillies lead.
 That score would hold for the remainder of the game and the Phillies closed out Game 3 to take a 2–1 series lead heading into Game 4.

 Game 4 was more total dominance from the Phillies.
 Marsh started the action early for the Phillies with a three run home run off of Charlie Morton.
-The next inning, J.T.
-Realmuto got into the action hitting a ball to left-center field that centerfield Michael Harris II was unable to catch.
+The next inning, J. T. Realmuto got into the action hitting a ball to left-center field that centerfield Michael Harris II was unable to catch.
 The ball ricocheted into centerfield and Realmuto was able to score an inside-the-park home run.
-Realmuto became the first catcher in Major League Baseball history to hit an inside the park home run in the postseason.
-Realmuto's inside-the-park home run gave the Phillies a 4–1 lead.
+Realmuto became the first catcher in Major League Baseball history to hit an inside-the-park home run in the postseason, giving the Phillies a 4–1 lead.
 In the bottom of the eighth inning, Harper hit a solo shot off of Kenley Jansen to give the Phillies an 8–3 lead.
 Seranthony Dominguez struck out the Braves in order and the Phillies won the National League Division Series three games to one over the Braves.